Logical Disk Manager: Advantages of using a 1-MB alignment boundary

 Partition tables using a CHS geometry (or some mix of alignments) may prevent Vista from resizing partitions or it may produce unconventional partition tables.
 For example, the endings of the "EBR extended partitions" (type 0x05) may overlap other partitions, and it will leave unprecedented amounts of space between an extended boot record and its logical drive.
 Ranish Partition Manager does not show an error if there are more than 63 sectors between the EBR and its logical volume, so long as the EBRs and VBRs are on the first sector of any track (head).
 If either the VBR or the EBR are not on the first sector of a head, Ranish Partition Manager shows the "partition" in red and when the partition is highlighted, this error message appears: "Boot sector doesn't have valid information".
-Using the 1-MB alignment boundary will not put VBRs or EBRs on the first sector of a track (according to any standard CHS geometry) and Vista Disk Management will not use the CHS geometry of a partition table created with a different partition editor.
+Using the 1-MB alignment boundary will not put VBRs or EBRs on the first sector of a track (according to any standard CHS geometry) and Disk Management in Windows Vista will not use the CHS geometry of a partition table created with a different partition editor.